tagpro/cla/README.md

 ## Setting up
 1. Make sure you have installed node.
+2. Install dependencies - `npm install`

+### Running test
+1. Run all tests - `npm test`
+2. Run tests with coverage - `npm run coverage

+Info: Root folder of 'cla' is the folder where package.json file resides

+### Option 1
+1. Run the command `npm link` from the root folder of 'cla' to install the command line tool.
+2. Run `zendesk-cla` in the same command line interface or a new cli to start the application.

+### Option 2
-2. From the root folder of cla, run `chmod +x ./src/index.js`.
+1. From the root folder of 'cla', run `chmod +x ./src/index.js`.
-3. Run the command line tool - `./src/index.js`.
+2. Run the command line tool - `./src/index.js`.

+### Option 3
-4. If you have issues, you can run the tool using node - `node ./src/index.js`.
+If you have issues, you can run the tool using node - `node ./src/index.js` or `npm start`.

 ## Assumptions
 1. Operator understands how to use command line.
 He/She also knows about what are all the various options represent.